vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 ## Further testing

-1. Published page on Heroku and shared on diverse social media - asked friends, family and fellow Code Institute students to test the website and let me know if any bugs should appear. _(Unsolved bug/Not able to reproduce) Bug reported on "index.html" - button "search" does not trigger function._
+1. Published page on Heroku and shared on diverse social media - asked friends, family and fellow Code Institute students to test the website and let me know if any bugs should appear.